lob/litmus/README.md

 ### Litmus.Type.Boolean

 The `Boolean` module contains options that will validate Boolean data types.
 It converts truthy and falsy values to `true` or `false`.
 It supports the following options:
   * `:truthy` - Allows additional values, i.e. truthy values to be considered valid booleans by converting them to `true` during validation.
-Allowed value is an array of binary, number or boolean values.
+Allowed value is an array of strings, number or boolean values.
 The default is `[true, "true"]`
   * `:falsy` - Allows additional values, i.e. falsy values to be considered valid booleans by converting them to `false` during validation.
-Allowed value is an array of binary, number or boolean values.
+Allowed value is an array of strings, number or boolean values.
 The default is `[false, "false"]`

 ```
 iex> schema = %{